 The before and after pictures of opening a corner of the balcony.

-Since the horizontal flashing wasn’t installed right, there were leaks all over the place.
-This was only three years old, so a warranty inspection was done before the warranty ran out.
-This is a very popular square design for new townhomes, and we have seen several failures with this design before.
+Since the horizontal flashing wasn’t installed correctly, there were leaks all over the place.
+This building was only three years old, so a warranty inspection was done before the warranty ran out.
+This is a very popular modern design for new townhomes, which has been a very common design for leaks and failures.

 Ways to Avoid These Horrors